-Before joining the firm, Mr. Welsh spent one year as a Fellow at the Atlanta Volunteer Lawyers Foundation, where he represented indigent clients in landlord-tenant disputes and worked on legislative reform and related projects.
+Before joining the firm, Mr. Welsh spent a year as a Fellow at the Atlanta Volunteer Lawyers Foundation, where he represented indigent clients in landlord-tenant disputes and worked on legislative reform and related advocacy projects.
 During law school, he was the Executive Articles Editor for the Emory Law Journal and he earned Dean's Awards in two classes.
 He also interned at Georgia Lawyers for the Arts.

 Prior to law school, Mr. Welsh earned a master's degree in philosophy at Georgia State University, where he taught philosophy, logic, and ethics courses.
-He is also a musician and a former filmmaker, with extensive experience in the creative and business aspects of the film and music industries.
+He is also a musician and a former filmmaker, with extensive practical experience in the creative and business aspects of the film and music industries.

 Mr. Welsh was recognized in 2018 as a Georgia "Rising Star" for Intellectual Property by Super Lawyers magazine.

 Performs not only trademark and copyright licensing and transactional work, but also due diligence, domestic and international clearance and prosecution, policing, anticounterfeiting, and franchising for a host of clients from various industries.